The Garden Diary |

 The White Clover is another plant that has come into flower last week.

+While some plants are just coming into flower, ther are other plants which are already bearing seeds.
 Here are a few of the seed heads that in evidence here today.
 While the Wood Avens' seed head is still ripening the others are already using the wind to help the scattering of their seeds.

-Although there are plenty of aphids this is the only ladybird larva I have seen this week - no adults in sight.
+The weather has not been bad over the week, although it has been dull most of the time.
+There has not been much sunshine to encourage activity by butterflies etc. Although there are plenty of aphids this is the only ladybird larva I have seen this week - no adults in sight.
 It is on the stem of a teasel plant.

 A bit of sunshine today (16th) brought out this Hoverfly (Episyrphus balteatus).
 A very common species, it is pictured here as it takes nectar from a field buttercup flower.